-- 1. Waivers:

-- a) §910.C.1.c.1 High Intensity Soils Survey, Submission requirement.
-Based on the information shown on the medium intensity soils map and the preliminary septic system investigations and the hydrogeologic assessment, this submission requirement could reasonably be waived
+- 1. Waivers: - a) §910.C.1.c.1 High Intensity Soils Survey, Submission requirement.
+Grated April 24, 2017 - 2.
+Complete Application: Staff recommends that the preliminary subdivision application is found complete.

-- 2. Complete Application:

 MOTION: The Site Plan and Subdivision applications for project 16-25 - Highland Views Manufactured Home Park and Mixed Use Apartments is found complete in regard to the submission requirements based on the application checklist, but the Planning Board retains the right to request more information where review criteria are not fully addressed.